 Chemical Reactions: KOH negative on cap surface.

 Spore Print: Dull brown.

 Microscopic Features: Spores 8–11 x 6–9 µm; sub-elliptic or subcruciate in outline; stellate or prominently nodulose, with 7–11 conic nodules visible; yellowish to brownish in KOH; orangish in Melzer's reagent; not cyanophilic.
-Pleurocystidia 50–65 x 15–23 µm; mostly widely lageniform; apically encrusted with crystals; thick-walled.
+Pleurocystidia 50–65 x 15–23 µm; mostly widely lageniform; apically encrusted with crystals; thick-walled; hyaline to golden in KOH.
 Cheilocystidia similar but smaller.
 Basidia 4-sterigmate.
 Lamellar trama parallel.
 Caulocystidia similar to pleurocystidia.
 Pileipellis a radial cutis; elements brownish- to brown-walled in KOH, smooth or finely encrusted, 2–7 µm wide, clamped.

 This site contains no information about the edibility or toxicity of mushrooms.